MrburnsDAOC/MrburnsDAOC/README.md

 ###

 <p align="left">My name is David and I'm a web developer from Munich, Germany.
-You can find my latest projects on my portfolio page </p>
+You can find my latest projects on my portfolio page: </p>
 https://david-maerkisch.netlify.app/

 ###